learn-co-curriculum/rails-generators-readme/README.md

 rails g migration change_post_status_data_type_to_posts post_status:string
 ```

-This won't automatically create the `change_column` method, the file will look something like this:
+This won't automatically create the `change_column` method; the file will look something like this:

 ```ruby
 class ChangePostStatusDataTypeToPosts < ActiveRecord::Migration